Welcome Centre for international visiting scientists and doctoral candidates

 Approach immediately after commitment

-Before any research stay, there is the question of funding.
+Every research stay is preceded by the question of funding.
 This is an important factor and should be carefully considered.
 You have the following options at the University of Kassel:

-- Funding for young scientists at the university
+- Funding for young researchers at the university

 Advice on teaching and research funding

-The Research Department of the University of Kassel and the Department for Internationalization and International Cooperation are available to provide support on questions of funding.
+The Research Department of the University of Kassel and the Department for Internationalization and International Cooperation are available to assist you with funding issues.

 The guest house of the University of Kassel offers guest scientists modern accommodation close to campus in a pleasant and communicative atmosphere at reasonable prices: